pachyderm/pachyderm/doc/deployment/deploy_custom.md

 ### PersistentVolumeClaim

 Pachyderm's `etcd` uses this `PersistentVolumeClaim` unless you deploy using [StatefulSets](./on_premises.html#statefulsets).
-You'll see this manifest's name in the `etcd` Deployment manifest, below.
+See this manifest's name in the `etcd` Deployment manifest, below.

 ### StorageClass